eceoztecik/hexa-logo-generator/AI_PROMPT_LOG.md

 - Result: UI now scales properly on different screen sizes

 Verification: Tested on iOS simulator with different device sizes (iPhone SE, iPhone 14, iPad).
 Verified all elements scale proportionally.
 Confirmed readability and usability across sizes.

+---

+### 5 — Dynamic Logo Preview System with Style Mapping

+Date/Phase: Implementation
+Tool: Claude (Sonnet 4.5)

+Goal: Create a flexible logo preview system that can render different logo styles (Monogram, Abstract, Mascot, No Style) based on user selection, with dynamic brand name extraction and font selection from prompt text

+Context: Need to display generated logo in both StatusChip (small preview) and Output screen (large display).
+Each logo style has different visual representation.
+Must extract brand name from prompt (e.g., "A logo for ACME Corp" → "ACME").
+Should support 4 styles with different colors and layouts.
+Want reusable LogoPreview component.

+Prompt: "I need to build a logo preview system in React Native with 4 different logo styles: Monogram (first letter in circle), Abstract (wave shapes), Mascot (brand name in rounded box), No Style (just text).
+Each preview needs to:

+- Accept prompt text and extract brand name
+- Render different component based on style
+- Use style-specific colors
+- Work at different sizes (small in chip, large in output screen) How should I structure this?
+Should I use a factory pattern, mapping object, or switch statement?
+Also, how can I extract brand name from prompts like 'A logo for XYZ Company'?"

+AI Output Summary:

+- Recommended using mapping objects for style configuration (cleaner than switch)
+- Suggested creating separate component for each logo style
+- Proposed styleConfigs object with component references and colors
+- Recommended regex pattern for brand name extraction: /(.+?) for/i
+- Suggested making preview component accept size props for reusability
+- Advised using TypeScript for type safety on style mappings

+My Decision: Accepted core approach with enhancements

+- Used styleMap object to map imageKey → style name (accepted)
+- Created styleConfigs with component and color for each style (accepted)
+- Built separate components: MonogramLogo, AbstractLogo, MascotLogo, NoStyleLogo (accepted)
+- Implemented extractBrandName() with regex pattern suggested (accepted)
+- Added getFontFromPrompt() helper to infer font from prompt keywords like "bold", "serif", "minimal" (my addition, not suggested by AI - wanted more dynamic customization)
+- Used withOpacity() helper for Abstract logo wave gradations (my addition for visual polish)
+- Did NOT implement size props - instead used fixed responsive sizing with wp() (decided fixed sizes are sufficient for MVP scope)

+Verification:

+- Tested all 4 logo styles render correctly
+- Verified brand name extraction with various prompt formats: "Logo for X", "A logo for Y Corp", "X Company logo"
+- Tested font selection logic with prompts containing "bold", "serif", "minimal"
+- Confirmed colors match design system (colors.logoStyles.\*)
+- Checked Abstract logo opacity gradient displays correctly

+---

+### 6 — Module Resolution Troubleshooting: TypeScript Aliases vs Runtime

+Date/Phase: Debugging
+Tool: Claude (Sonnet 4.5) + ChatGPT

+Goal: Resolve module import issue where @ path alias wasn't working for LogoPreview component imports

+Context: Implementing Output screen and importing utilities from LogoPreview.
+Using @ alias throughout the app (e.g., @/components/Header) but @/components/LogoPreview was throwing "Cannot find module" error.
+TypeScript showed no errors but ESLint complained and it felt unreliable.

+Prompt: "I have @ path alias configured in tsconfig.json and it works for most imports, but @/components/LogoPreview gives 'Cannot find module' error.
+TypeScript doesn't complain but ESLint does.
+Relative import ../components/LogoPreview works fine.
+What's the issue?
+Should I fix the alias configuration or just use relative imports?"

+AI Output Summary:

+- Explained that TypeScript and Metro bundler handle module resolution separately
+- Recommended creating babel.config.js with babel-plugin-module-resolver
+- Provided configuration for alias mapping in Babel
+- Suggested installing eslint-import-resolver-babel-module for ESLint compatibility
+- Mentioned clearing Metro cache after Babel configuration changes
+- ChatGPT confirmed this is a classic path alias problem: TypeScript reads the alias but ESLint and Metro bundler don't, requiring proper configuration for all three tools

+My Decision: Rejected AI's solution and chose pragmatic approach

+- Created babel.config.js with module-resolver plugin as AI suggested
+- Installed babel-plugin-module-resolver package
+- App runs successfully with @ alias BUT ESLint still shows errors
+- Investigated further but ESLint resolver configuration became complex
+- Decided to use relative import (../components/LogoPreview) instead
+- Reasoning:
+  - Relative import is only one level up (../) - very readable
+  - No tooling configuration complexity
+  - Works consistently across TypeScript, Metro, and ESLint
+  - Eliminates red squiggles and potential edge cases
+  - MVP scope doesn't justify the additional configuration complexity
+- This is acceptable technical debt - can refactor to absolute imports later if needed

+Verification:

+- Changed import back to ../components/LogoPreview
+- No TypeScript errors
+- No ESLint errors
+- App builds and runs successfully on iOS simulator
+- All exports from LogoPreview (extractBrandName, getFontFromPrompt, styleConfigs, styleMap) work correctly
+- Confirmed this is only file with relative import - acceptable for single use case